Star Wars: Galactic Starcruiser: Description

 Early renderings of the project in 2017 showed that the new hotel would be shaped like a Star Wars starship.
 Renderings also showed a lobby in the style of a Star Wars spaceship interior.
 On May 30, 2018, it was announced that the hotel would be located just south of Disney's Hollywood Studios, to the east of World Drive.
 Valet parking was available for guests arriving in personal vehicles (no self-parking), or guests could use other means, such as ride sharing or a taxi.
 A driveway connected the Starcruiser's main terminal to the Cast parking lot of Disney's Hollywood Studios.

 Guests would stay on the ship, named the Halcyon, for two days and two nights.
 The minimum room rate was $4,800 for two people.
 The guest rooms contained full-size bunk beds and a queen-sized bed; some rooms also had a pull-down to sleep a fifth guest in the style of Star Wars bunkers.
 The cost included the room, ongoing entertainment, food and drinks (excluding alcoholic beverages), admission and transportation to Hollywood Studios, lightning lanes for the Galaxy's Edge attractions, a quick-service meal credit for DHS, valet parking, and a MagicBand.
 Guests were able to leave the Starcruiser at any point throughout their stay.
 Visitors could choose to participate in a specific story line through the Play Disney Parks mobile app.

 The Halcyon was described as containing 13 decks, with four being available to passengers: 4, 5, 6, and 7.
 Deck 4 contained the Crown of Corellia Dining Room, the Lightsaber Training Pod, the Climate Simulator, the Transport Dock to Batuu, the Cargo Hold, the Brig, and the Engineering Room.
 Deck 6 contained the Atrium, which led to the Bridge, the Sublight Lounge, the Chandrila Collection (souvenir shop), and the Passenger Services' Desk.
 Decks 4, 5, and 7 hosted the guest cabins.
 On their second day, guests at the hotel traveled to Star Wars: Galaxy's Edge by a "shuttle-pod transportation system"—a cargo box on a flatbed truck whose interior resembled a shuttle spacecraft.
 The shuttle-pod terminal in Galaxy's Edge was located next to the First Order ship in Docking Bay 9.
 The walkway that led to the shuttle-pod is still visible, though unavailable to guests.

-The story followed the Halcyon crew and passengers as they celebrated the 275th anniversary of the starline.
+The story is connected to Galaxy's Edge, and is set in the same time period between the events of Episode VIII – The Last Jedi and Episode IX – The Rise of Skywalker.
+It followed the Halcyon crew and passengers as they celebrated the 275th anniversary of the starline.
 The ship's itinerary coincided with Resistance activity, which caused the First Order to board and investigate.
 Guests were able to choose which storyline they wanted to participate in: Resistance, Smuggler, or First Order.